parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 To do that, you'll need to first kill your server by hitting `Ctrl + C` (on Unix, Mac or Windows).
 This interrupts the current process.
 After that, it's the usual:

 ```
-$ make build
+$ npm start
 ```

 ## Going Live (aka.
 Deploying)

 This is where things get fun.
 Going live is as simple as copying your `/public` folder to your remote `public_html` (or equivalent) folder.
-So your deployment process involves invoking `make build` and uploading these files to your host.
+So your deployment process involves invoking `npm start` and uploading these files to your host.

 For Neustadt.fr, I use a simple deploy shell script that looks like this: